altormon/ASAP/README.md

 1. Download this repository from GitHub: Click on Code → Download ZIP.
 Extract the folder to a location of your choice (e.g. Documents/ASAP).
 2. Download the model (https://github.com/altormon/ASAP/releases/download/v1.0/stomata_model.pt).
 Insert the model in the ASAP folder.
-3. Create a new environment in Anaconda and install the required libraries:
+3. Create a new environment in Anaconda (open "Anaconda Prompt") and install the required libraries:

 cd %USERPROFILE%\Documents\ASAP